Current research interests:

 Undergraduate Research Support Scheme Bursary (Warwick University).

-I am generously funded, for my PhD, by the School of Clinical Medicine, Cambridge.
+I was generously funded, for my PhD, by the School of Clinical Medicine, Cambridge.